Netcracker/DRNavigator/README.md

     ```

     In case of cert-manager, the integration is created automatically during the helm chart installation.

-### Renewal certificate procedure
+### Renewal Certificate Procedure

-To do the procedure `renewal certificate procedure`

-Necessary:
+To renew a certificate:

-1. Execute items in `prerequisites starting` from 2.2 to 3.2
+1. Execute the instructions in the **Prerequisites** section from the step 2.2 to 3.2.

-2. You need to delete the `sm-certs` secret on the cluster
+2. Delete the `sm-certs` secret on the cluster.

-3. Then create secret with SSL certificates for `site-manager` again
+3. Create a secret with SSL certificates for `site-manager` again.
     ```
     $ kubectl -n site-manager create secret tls sm-certs --cert site-manager-tls.crt --key site-manager-tls.key
     ```